Find the best flight deals to Dublin, Ireland. Compare prices from Kiwi.com and 100+ airlines.

 Search flights to Dublin →Choosing the right airport, airline, and booking window makes a bigger difference for Dublin flights than most travelers realize.
 Secondary airports near Dublin sometimes offer meaningfully lower fares, but calculate the ground transport cost before assuming they are cheaper.

-Booking 2–3 months ahead gives you the widest selection of fares and seat availability.
+Booking in the 2–3 month window ahead of departure tends to give the best combination of fare selection and seat availability.
 Last-minute deals to Dublin exist but are unreliable — if your travel dates are fixed, early booking almost always wins on price.

 Search current fares to Dublin using the widget above, then cross-check on Google Flights for its calendar view.
 Two platforms give you a clearer picture of whether today's price is a good deal or worth waiting on.